Last Updated on November 8, 2022.

 This is a HIGHLY debated topic among breeders and owners.
 I’m on the very conservative side.
 I’m a researchaholic and I study and research and talk to veterinarians and I have many vet friends.
 The general belief of my resources is that true WHS is a very low percentage of hedgehogs.
 There are MANY hedgehogs who are assumed to have WHS that in fact have other problems.
 Many problems that have the same signs and symptoms are treatable.
 My stance (through my research) is that you must rule out other possibilities before assuming WHS.
 I kind of compare it to human vomiting.
 Just because you vomit doesn’t mean you have stomach cancer.
-You could have ridden a ride at the fair too many times, have a virus, have food poisoning, have the flue, etc. The root of the problem is most important.
+You could have ridden a ride at the fair too many times, have a virus, have food poisoning, have the flu, etc. The root of the problem is most important.

 Also, the cause of WHS is under great scrutiny.
 The necropsy reports that I have seen also have serious other conditions that in themselves could be fatal.
-Many believe that a weekend immune system opens the door for WHS.
+Many believe that a weakened immune system opens the door for WHS.

 We use a food that higher folic acid than other foods.
 Folic build the nervous system (brain, spinal cord, nerves) as well as build all cells to protect at cell damage.

 I believe that NO herd is immune but each breeder should track confirmed WHS cases and those who may not have a necropsy but all other similar disease and/or problems have been ruled out by a veterinarian.

 - Some believe that good hedgehog breeders can prevent WHS in their herd by breeding “clean” or WHS free lines.